 *ACADEMY AWARD® WINNER for Best Documentary Short*

 "Outstanding Independent Film" New England Film Festival (among others)

-About the magnitude and severity of domestic violence in this country, the film features four women imprisoned for killing their batterers and their terrifying personal testimonies."I have used this film as a training tool since I started my advocacy days.
+About the magnitude and severity of domestic violence in this country, this 30 minute film features four women imprisoned for killing their batterers and their terrifying personal testimonies."I have used this film as a training tool since I started my advocacy days.
 Despite new options and a plethora of more recently developed training materials available - none are as relevant and powerful.
 This documentary frames the issues as it must be: a human rights crisis.
 We cannot afford to lose sight of what is highlighted in this film.
 Anyone following current events knows that the issue of domestic violence has not been "solved" - we have a long way to go despite our achievements."
 Karen McCall, Education Coordinator, A Safe Place NH

 click here if you want to read more about "Defending our Lives" or view it and see if you want to order the DVD or streaming rights.

 *PASS Award, National Council on Crime and Delinquency*

 Why do so many movies and television programs use revenge as the main motivation of their characters?
 Why is the media fantasy that we will exact violent revenge if someone does violence to our family and friends so pervasive, particularly among those of us who have not experienced violence in our lives?
 How is revenge used as the justification for violence and war in popular culture?

 This 26 minute documentary starts critical discussions on media literacy, violence and human behavior that are essential to our understanding of our actions and motivation.